-The Community Sports Centre is focused on ensuring it generates sufficient funds to enable it to replace the All Weather Pitch and the general centre facilities as they become due.
+The Community Sports Centre is focused on ensuring it generates sufficient funds to enable it to replace the All Weather Pitch and the general facilities as they become due.
 Some of these costs are substantial for which funds are to be set aside.
-The current year Covid 19 restrictions and lockdown have impacted significantly with all activities ceasing in January 21 and despite partial reopening from April 21, the Centre is still not fully operational, nor will it be until restrictions on leisure activities being completely lifted.
-Despite all staff being furloughed and a discretionary business grant being awarded, the Centre has made a small loss in year.
-Despite this, assuming that normal levels of operations are imminent and there are no further lockdowns, the forecast position for the Centre is to return to generating a surplus in the next and subsequent years.
+Post-Covid restrictions, loss of membership and reduced use, have all impacted with all activities working back towards full capacity after lifting of restrictions and return to normal operations.
+The Centre is still not fully operational, however there are encouraging signs that this will be achieved in the next financial year.
+The Centre has made a small loss in year due in the main to rising operation and staffing costs.
+Despite this, assuming that normal levels of operations are achievable in the short-term, the forecast position for the Centre is to return to generating a surplus in the next and subsequent years.
 It is anticipated that further grant funding will be available to support the replacement of the All Weather Pitch as it becomes due.

-The Centre continues to be a hub for the community however, the number of visits per annum has drastically fallen and more restriction on levels of use are currently in operation.
+The Centre continues to be a hub for the community however, the number of visits per annum has fallen and full operating capacity has not yet been achieved.